Tropical storm Jangmi injures 9 in Japan, thousands without power

 The Japan Meteorological Agency warned of high waves, landslides and flooding as storm Jangmi - which was downgraded from a typhoon - rumbles northwards after bearing down on the subtropical island of Okinawa on Monday.

+The entire population of Miyazaki city on the island of Kyushu - around 390,000 people - were urged to evacuate their homes.

+Torrential rain and strong winds that felled a 10m tree in Okinawa were seen in images reported by local media.

-More than 30,000 households in southwestern Japan's Kagoshima region and another 17,000 in Okinawa were without power Tuesday morning.
+Some 17,000 households on the island and more than 30,000 in the southwestern Kagoshima region were without power on Tuesday morning.

 Top government spokesman Minoru Kihara said Jangmi had also injured nine people in Okinawa.